mariecrane/training-material/topics/proteomics/tutorials/metaproteomics/tutorial.md

 ## Data upload

-There are a many ways how you can upload your data.
+There are a many ways for you to upload your data.
 Three among these are:

 *   Upload the files from your computer
 *   Using a direct link